 Therefore, within this use case, following issues are required to be investigated:

+- Which network function(s) should the NWDA interact with, so that NWDA can obtain the necessary information to deal with the analyse request and data with granularity of one UE?

 - What analytical results can be provided by the NWDA for per UE mobility management optimization?

 - Which network function(s) can directly interact with the NWDA to retrieve/receive the analytical results?